 - a) Three specifications of dry-weather tyre at each Event, each of which must be visibly distinguishable from one another when a car is on the track. - b) At certain Events one additional specification of dry-weather tyre may be made available to all Competitors for evaluation purposes following a recommendation to the FIA from the Supplier.
-Competitors will be informed about such an additional specification at least one week before the start of the relevant Event. - c) One specification of intermediate tyre at each Event. - d) One specification of wet-weather tyre at each Event.
+Competitors will be informed about such an additional specification at least one week before the start of the relevant Event. - c) One specification of intermediate tyre at each Event.

-24.2 Quantity, selection and specification of tyres during an Event:

-- a) Except under Articles 24.1(b), 24.4(e) and 24.4(f), no driver may use more than thirteen (13) sets of dry-weather tyres, four (4) sets of intermediate tyres and three (3) sets of wetweather tyres during an Event.
-A complete set of tyres will be deemed to comprise two (2) front and two (2) rear tyres all of which must be of the same specification and as allocated by the FIA, however, sets of the same specification may be mixed following the qualifying practice session. - b) Unless otherwise determined by the FIA and with the agreement of the Supplier, no less than two (2) weeks prior to each Event, the FIA will provide all Competitors with the following information relevant to the Event in question: - i) Which tyre specifications will be made available by the Supplier. - ii) The mandatory dry-weather race tyre specification(s) (up to two (2)). - iii) The mandatory dry-weather Q3 tyre specification (which will always be the softest of the three (3) specifications).

-Unless otherwise determined by the FIA and with the agreement of the Supplier, each Driver will be allocated the following specification of dry-weather tyres at each Event:

-- i) Two (2) sets of the hard specification of tyres. - ii) Three (3) sets of the medium specification of tyres. - iii) Eight (8) sets of the soft specification of tyres. - c) Once the above selections have been made the Technical Delegate will allocate sets of tyres to each driver from among the stock of tyres the Supplier makes available for the Event.

-24.3 Control of tyres:

-- a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards), all tyres intended for use at an Event must be presented to the Technical Delegate for allocation prior to the start of the Event. - c) At any time during an Event, and at his absolute discretion, the Technical Delegate may select alternative dry-weather tyres to be used by any Competitor or driver from among the stock of tyres the Supplier has present at the Event.
+- d) One specification of wet-weather tyre at each Event. - 24.2 Quantity, selection and specification of tyres during an Event: - a) Except under Articles 24.1b), 24.4e), and 24.4f) and 24.4g): - At each Event where a sprint qualifying session is scheduled, each driver may use no more than twelve (12) sets of dry-weather tyres, four (4) sets of intermediate tyres and three (3) sets of wet-weather tyres during an Event. - At all other Events, no each driver may use no more than thirteen (13) sets of dryweather tyres, four (4) sets of intermediate tyres and three (3) sets of wet-weather tyres during an Event. - b) A complete set of tyres will be deemed to comprise two (2) front and two (2) rear tyres all of which must be of the same specification and as allocated by the FIA, however, sets of the same specification may be mixed following the qualifying practice session. - c) Unless otherwise determined by the FIA and with the agreement of the Supplier, no less than two (2) weeks prior to each Event, the FIA will provide all Competitors with the following information relevant to the Event in question: - i) Which tyre specifications will be made available by the Supplier. - ii) The mandatory dry-weather race tyre specification(s) (up to two (2)). - iii) The mandatory dry-weather Q3 tyre specification (which will always be the softest of the three (3) specifications). - Unless otherwise determined by the FIA and with the agreement of the Supplier, each Driver will be allocated the following specification of dry-weather tyres-at-each Event: - i) At each Event where a sprint qualifying session is scheduled: - Two (2) sets of the hard specification of tyres. - Four (4) sets of the medium specification of tyres. - Six (6) sets of the soft specification of tyres. - ii) At all other Events: - Two (2) sets of the hard specification of tyres. - Three (3) sets of the medium specification of tyres. - Eight (8) sets of the soft specification of tyres. - e) Once the above selections have been made the Technical Delegate will allocate sets of tyres to each driver from among the stock of tyres the Supplier makes available for the Event. - 24.3 Control of tyres: - a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards), all tyres intended for use at an Event must be presented to the Technical Delegate for allocation prior to the start of the Event. - c) At any time during an Event, and at his absolute discretion, the Technical Delegate may select alternative dry-weather tyres to be used by any Competitor or driver from among the stock of tyres the Supplier has present at the Event.